cguintob/BTL_humidity_code/README.md

 periods for each.
 The files can be passed in any order to prevent mistakes in plotting.
 As long as at least one file is passed, the program will plot it.

+In addition, `NEW_READER.py` will also display the mean and standard deviation of the humidities and temperatures from each dataframe to the screen.
+There is an option that allows the user to choose whether they want to display these statistics every 10 seconds (used mainly for updating data files).

-The nice thing about `NEW_READER.py` is that it can display the data as it is being taken and will only stop plotting if all the data files have finished updating.
+The nice thing about `NEW_READER.py` is that it can display the data as it is being taken.
 This was implemented 6/8/2024 -- 6/10/2024 and allows the user to see the data as it is updating and make decisions about where to go from there.
+Further updates have allowed the user to be able to change the ranges of the humidity and temperature graphs, choose whether they want to use a specific date range for both plotting and statistics (and if so, denote the start and/or end dates of the range), choose whether they want the statistics to update, and choose various attributes about the plots.
+It makes using the program very user-friendly.

+Lastly, the user can type the following to get a list of tips for using the
+program:

+`python NEW_READER.py HELP`

 ## SUMMARY